 How To Grow Tremella Mushrooms

-For a long time, the Tremella fuciformis was only really found in the wild.
+For a long time, the Tremella fuciformis only grew in the wild.
 It wasn’t until relatively recently that people started cultivating the mushrooms in China.
 In 1894 during the Qing Dynasty, it was discovered that they were, in fact, mycoparasites.
 In other words, fungi that eat other fungi, and therefore they needed other fungi for nutrition, rather than wood which is used by many well-known mushrooms.

 For this reason, it is quite easy to grow Tremella mushrooms at home.
 You can buy the basic materials for Tremella mushrooms if you want to try your hand at growing them yourself.